keneilvx/birdleaf/README.md

 # birdleaf
-vue.js application for recording bird sitings and their location. using tailwind .css and node backend API using pure node no external modules used
+vue.js application for recording bird sitings and their location. using tailwind .css and node backend API using pure node with express and mongoose